Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Simulated Collision Events

 \section{Simulated Collision Events}

 This proof-of-concept study is based on proton-proton and heavy-ion collision events from the \textsc{Pyquen} generator~\cite{pyquen} with statistics accessible in Run 4 of the Large Hadron Collider.
 The \textsc{Pyquen} event generator simulates radiative and collisional energy loss of partons in the QGP in heavy-ion collisions~\cite{pyquen}.
-The input distributions are photon-jet ($\gamma+$jet) samples and dijet samples.
+The input distributions are photon-jet ($\gamma+$jet) and dijet samples.
 We choose these because at Large Hadron Collider energies, $\gamma+$jet and dijets have different quark and gluon jet fractions.
-In this study, modified jets are not embedded in thermal background.
+In Section~\ref{sec:substructure}, we consider modified jets in \textsc{Pyquen} that are not embedded in thermal background.
+We will explore the consequences of thermal smearing in Section~\ref{sec:thermal}.

-The proton-proton and heavy-ion events are produced using $\hat{p_T}>80$ GeV, where $\hat{p_T}$ is the hard scattering scale, and an impact parameter range corresponding to 0-10\% centrality.
+We generate proton-proton (pp) and heavy-ion (PbPb) events at $\sqrt{s}=5.02$~TeV using $\hat{p_T}>80$ GeV, where $\hat{p_T}$ is the hard scattering scale.
+The impact parameter range for PbPb events corresponds to 0-10\% centrality.
 We use \textsc{FastJet} 3.3.0~\cite{fastjet,kt} to reconstruct anti-$k_t$ jets with radius $R=0.4$~\cite{antikt}.
-For this analysis, in the $\gamma+$jet samples, we select the leading jet in the opposite direction azimuthally ($|\Delta \phi| > \pi/2$) to the high-momentum photon, and in the dijet samples, we select the two jets with largest transverse momenta.
+In the $\gamma+$jet samples, we select the leading jet in the opposite direction to the high-momentum photon ($|\Delta \phi| > \pi/2$), and in the dijet samples, we select the two jets in the event with the largest transverse momenta.

-We only include jets with $80 < p_T < 100$ GeV and we impose a cut of $|\eta_\text{jet}| < 1$.
-In addition, there was a low multiplicity peak in the $\gamma+$jet sample.
-This was due to the clustering algorithm incorrectly recognizing a photon with high energy as the leading jet in the opposite azimuthal direction (compared to the high-momentum photon) \footnote{This can be interpreted as a back-to-back photon event, where a photon (plus noise) is incorrectly deemed a jet.}.
-Therefore, we also imposed a photon $p_T$ ratio cut by determining the highest momentum photon within the jet, $\gamma_h$, and removing any jets where $p_{T}^{(\gamma_h)}/p_{T}^{(\text{jet})} > 0.8$, which resolved the low multiplicity peak.
+We only include jets with $80 < p_T < 100$ GeV and we impose cuts of $|\eta_\text{jet}| < 1$ and $|\eta_\gamma|<1.442$.
+We additionally remove any jets for which a photon carries more than 80\% of the jet $p_T$.
+This removes a low multiplicity peak in the $\gamma+$jet sample that is due to the clustering algorithm incorrectly recognizing a photon with high energy as the leading jet in the opposite azimuthal direction (compared to the high-momentum photon) \footnote{This can be interpreted as a back-to-back photon event, where a photon (plus noise) is incorrectly deemed a jet.}.